Gilad18/Barber-Scheduler/README.md

 Local Barber Shop Appointments Scheduler

 # Overview
 My local barber told me he needs an online appointment scheduler for his clients to book their slots.
-So I build it from scratch :)
+The app should let clients quickly book a slot based on availability and Admin access to view and modify all the upcoming schedules.

 ## Project timeline

-1.Setting up my environment with React and MongoDB Atlas Cluster, then deploy it with Heroku 2.Design the Database structure and scheme with Mongoose 3.Creating the API route and some basic REST methods 4.State Management with Redux (not that needed but I wanted to practice it) 5.UI layout and conssinty approch
+1. Setting up my environment with React and MongoDB Atlas Cluster, then deploy it with Heroku
+2. Design the Database structure and scheme with Mongoose
+3. Creating the API route and some basic REST methods
+4. State Management with Redux (not that needed but I wanted to practice it)
+5. UI layout and conssinty approch
-6.All the logic for the 3 Step appointment booking: details/date/confirm 7.Building the Admin pages
+6. All the logic for the 3 Step appointment booking: details/date/confirm
+7. Building the Admin pages
-8.Admin options : view/delete/edit appointment
+8. Admin options : view/delete/edit appointment
-9.Close a day for booking by admin
+9. Close a day for booking by admin
-10.Vacation days setting by admin
+10. Vacation days setting by admin
-11.Hebrew holiday sync
+11. Hebrew holiday sync

 ## Technologies Used